 Forestry England are creating a new Coronation Wood in Devon to commemorate the Coronation of His Majesty King Charles III.
-The 54 hectare woodland is close to the small hamlet of Burriott, just a short distance from Eggesford Forest, where the Forestry Commission planted its first trees in 1919.
-The woodland will be open for informal public access for local people to enjoy alongside thriving wildlife and sustainably grown timber.
+The 54-hectare woodland is close to the small hamlet of Burriott, just a short distance from Eggesford Forest, where the Forestry Commission planted its first trees in 1919.
+The woodland will be open for informal public access for local people to enjoy alongside being a thriving home for wildlife and a site for sustainably grown timber.
+The woodland at Burriott is an important part of the work that we're doing to expand the nation’s forests, created through the Nature for Climate Fund.

 Work in progress at Burriott